We all have the ability to design our own lives. —Bob Proctor

 HUMILITY WILL VOID IT OUT

 To me, anyone who is rich while remaining humble are the ones I want to build relationships with for the rest of my life.
 These people don’t feel the need to show off their wealth.
-Instead, they drive a regular car, live in a modest house (like Warren Buffet), or may wear the same thing over and over again (Henry Cavill and Kate Middleton are major examples of this).
+Instead, they drive a regular car, live in a modest house (like Warren Buffet), or may wear the same thing over and over again (Kate Middleton is major example).
 It’s okay to enjoy nice things and experiences as long as you aren’t a show-off.

 I hope today’s article helps you to see that living a luxury lifestyle is not a bad thing.
 I’ll be updating this post as I think more in depth about this topic.